Niriel/yummycurry/README.rst

 All closed monoidal categories are also Cartesian closed categories, and all Cartesian closed categories have currying.

-In simple terms, it is possible to take a function that takes two arguments and turn it into a function of one argument that returns a function of one argument::
+In simple terms, currying takes a function that takes two arguments and turns it into a function of one argument that returns a function of one argument::

     (a, b) -> c  ===curry==>  a -> (b -> c)